ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on trends disguised as personality.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on how uniqueness is mass-produced.

 ---